mhewedy/viper/README.md

 1. [Install Linux on VirtualBox](https://www.wikihow.com/Install-Ubuntu-on-VirtualBox)
 2. [Change network settings to *Bridge*](https://www.opentechguides.com/how-to/article/virtualbox/140/vm-virtualbox-networking.html)
 3. Install ssh server on the guest os (e.g. `openssh-server`)
-4. *Optional* - You may need to login to the VM and do some such as:
+4. *Optional* - You may need to login to the VM and do some actions such as:
    1. Execute `ssh-copy-id` command on host in order to use certificate authentication instead of password authentication
    2. Execute `visudo` and add `mhewedy ALL=(ALL) NOPASSWD:ALL` to allow execute sudo commands without providing password
 5. [Export the VM as *OVA*](https://www.maketecheasier.com/import-export-ova-files-in-virtualbox/)